Omprakas123/Quiz-conducting-App/README.md

 # Quiz-conducting-App
-This app will help to conduct various quiz competition for Organization
+This app will help to conduct various quiz competition for School and Colleges

 This quiz app will also able to give the final result after competing the test